 My classes slowly grew and in August 2016, after much planning and inner debate, I took the plunge and left my decade-long career in journalism behind to teach full time.
 I can honestly say, hand on heart, it's the best decision I've ever made.
 I love sharing and continuing to learn about this incredible practice.

-Since then, I've gone on to qualify as a pregnancy yoga teacher with Nadia Narain and Triyoga, and completed my Yin training with the incredible Norman Blair in May this year.
-I undertook a six-month mentorship with the inimitable Naomi Absalom in late 2016 witnessed an unquantifiable growth in my teaching.
-This autumn, I will begin my advanced teacher training with Jason Crandell, again at Triyoga.
+Since then, I've gone on to qualify as a pregnancy yoga teacher with Nadia Narain and Triyoga, and completed my Yin training with Norman Blair in May 2017.
+I undertook a six-month mentorship with the inimitable Naomi Absalom in late 2016 witnessed an unequivocal growth in my teaching.
+In March 2018 I completed my 500hr advanced training in vinyasa yoga with Jason Crandell, again at Triyoga, and started assisting him on his London-based trainings shortly after.
 I am forever indebted to all my teachers and feel incredibly lucky to have had the opportunity to learn from them all.

 If you're interested in private classes, yoga at work or producing some yoga-related content together (I love combining my passion for words with my passion for this practice), then drop me an email at firstname.lastname@example.org.